takahi-i/pfm/README.rst

         --login-user TEXT      login user of ssh server --help                 Show this message and exit.

-Note that :code:`pfm add` automatically assigns, :code:`--local-port` not to collide to other port forward settings.
+Note that when local port number  (:code:`--local-port`)  is not specified, :code:`pfm add` automatically assigns the local port not to collide to other port forward settings.

 Register settings with a argument
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~